-After completing the assessment below you will receive an anonymous personalized feedback report with important and interesting information about alcohol or marijuana in general and your individual use.
+After completing the assessment below, you will receive an anonymous and personalized feedback report with information about alcohol or marijuana in general and your individual use.

 Alcohol Education Workshops

-The Suffolk University Peer-Health Educators and Wellness Services is available to speak at your class or student group meeting.
+The Suffolk University Peer-Health Educators and Wellness Services are available to speak at your class, student group meeting, or other programs and events.
 Please see the Order Forms tab on the left navigation control for how to request a program.

 BASICS Alcohol Education Consultations

-2) Sanctions referral: When a student has an incident involving alcohol or other drugs and it is determined additional alcohol education would be beneficial a student will be sanctioned to BASICS.
-In these cases there are two meetings with the Wellness Services Office and instructions on setting up these appointments are provided by the Student Affairs office or Residential Life & Housing.
+2) Sanctions referral: When a student has an incident involving alcohol or other drugs and it is determined additional alcohol education would be beneficial, a student will be sanctioned to BASICS.
+In these cases, students are required to meet with the Assistant Director for Wellness Education and will be given instructions on setting up these appointments from the Student Affairs Office or Residential Life & Housing.